 We are Merienda.

 Danielle Soriano was born and raised in San Juan City in Manila, Philippines, and moved to Maui, Hawaii in 2014.
-She is a graduate of University of Hawaii Maui Culinary Academy and while in school, she also found the love working in front of the house and in numerous food events.
-Another thing that sparks Soriano interest while gaining more experiences is to take part in the Filipino Food Movement, where in they promote Filipino Cuisine in all of its form, re-creating and giving it an elevated and innovative approach, and give it a whole new inspired interpretation.
+She is a graduate of the University of Hawaii Maui Culinary Academy.
+While in school, she also found a love of working in front of the house and in numerous food events.
+Another thing that sparks Soriano interest while gaining more experiences is to take part in the Filipino Food Movement, where they promote Filipino Cuisine in all of its forms, re-creating and giving it an elevated and innovative approach, and give it a whole new inspired interpretation.